haaln/MinBalance/README.md

 # MinBalance
-A mod that nerfs overperformers to the ground.
+A minimal balance mod inspired from other more mature mods that nerfs overperformers ~~to the ground~~ and brings them in line with other weapons/abilities.

-Watch how coru bw's and mwp rv's squirm in futility.
+#### Disclaimer

+__note:__ currently unmaintained and most likely obsolete/moot (2025-04-05)